TheThorb/Leirmo_Exp1_Publication1/README.md

  - "layout_positions.png": A visualization of the different positions in the build chamber (x, y and z- direction)
  - "specimen_with_labels.png": Figure displaying the test artifact where the features are labelled

-"plots": Plots created from various notebooks.
+"plots": Plots and the code for their creation.
 Separate contents file is found in the folder.